musicAI/SV/instruction/instruction.md

 **Q**: What should I do if the canvas drawing does not work?

 **A**: Try to switch browsers first if you find troubles using the tool (Chrome and Firefox are recommended).
+Also make sure you can access Google services, otherwise you may need  VPN (especially when you are in mainland China).

 **Q**: Can I use other tool to collect the data?

 **A**: Sure.
-We provide this tool for you just to make it easy to collect forged signatures from your friends.
+We provide this tool just to make it easy to collect forged signatures from your friends.
 If you prefer scanning/taking photo of signatures on the paper, you may need to preprocess the data on your own.

+**Q**: What is in the zip file after I download all signatures?

+**A**: All the `png` and `json` files uploaded will be placed under the directory `original/`, and `png.csv` and `json.csv` contains meta info of the dataset such as `signature_id`, `label`, `time_stamp`, `type` (genuine or forged), etc. For genuine signatures, `label` may be empty if you did not specify when uploaded them.
+For forged signature, `label` is the `signature_id` of referenced genuine signature.
+Invalid `signature_id` like `e3b0c442` and `eb045d78` just stand for empty signatures (the imposters may randomly draw something without downloading your genuine signature for reference).

-You can also email me if you have other questions or suggestions.
+You are welcome to email me if you have further questions or other suggestions.